+V Values

-Values ISCO Code 08 (2 digits / see annex) Flags 1 filled -1 missing -2 not applicable (PL031 not = 1, 2, 3 or 4 and PL015 not = 1)
+ISCO Code 08 (2 digits / see annex)

+Flags

+1 filled

+-1 missing

+-2 not applicable (PL015 not = 1) cross sectional

+not applicable (person never worked) longitudinal

+-5 missing value of PL051 because PL050 is still used

 The EU-SILC Regulation refers to the classification ISCO-88.
 However, from the 2011 operation onwards the classification ISCO-08 should be used.
-For the 2011 operation, coding according to both classifications ISCO-88 and ISCO-08 should be done but no back-casting is required.
+For the 2011 operation, coding according to both classifications ISCO-88 and ISCO-08 was done but no back-casting was required.
 The double reporting should only be performed for 2011.
 From the 2012 operation onwards only the new classification ISCO-08 should be used.